louiskwt/teach-myself-cs/system/coad/notes.md

 	- apparently, TB is 21% less than TiB, GB is 7% less than Gib, MB is 5% less than Mib

+**Post-PC Era**

+- The rise of PMC (Personal Mobile Device)

+	- PMC are battery operated with wireless connectivity to the internet and typically only hundreds of dollars
+	- users can download apps and run it on the device
+	- unlike PC, it is controlled using a touch-senstive screen instead of a keyboard and mouse

+- Cloud computing replacing servers

+	- large tech companies (AWC and Google) take over traditional servers by building Warehouse Scale Computers (WSC)
+	- this leads to SaaS becuase it lowers the cost of computation for the server since they can rent the infrastructure from WSC providers
+	- Formal definition:

+		> large collections of servers that provide services over the Internet; some providers rent dynamically varying numbers of servers as a utility.